ibm-cloud-docs/log-analysis/work_iam.md

 6. Select the platform role **Editor**.
 7. Click Assign.

-## Granting permissions to a Devops user to manage an instance in the {{site.data.keyword.Bluemix_notm}} account
+## Granting permissions to a Devops user to manage an instance in the {{site.data.keyword.cloud_notm}} account
 {: #devops_account_instance}

-Complete the following steps to assign a user editor role on one instance of the IBM Log Analysis with LogDNA service in the account:
+Complete the following steps to assign a user editor role on one instance of the {{site.data.keyword.la_full_notm}} service in the account:

 1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and then select **Users**.
 2. From the row for the user that you want to assign access, select the **Actions** menu, and then click **Assign access**.